How to find the right university?

 "I need a semester abroad for my CV, where ever.
 Thai universities are globally recognized, tuition fee is low, Living Costs as well, food is fine, and the next McDonald's is never far away."

 You will only be happy in Bangkok.
 Lectures alone will not give you enough, you want more input.
 Since quite a number of students from all over the world think as you do, you will want to meet them.
 Bangkok is an absolutely cosmopolitan metropolis, and you will feel fine.
-If you budget is too limited to come for a whole semester, look for a university with a modular system, where a course is done in one month.
-In such as system, you can study two courses per month with 4 class days a week.
+If your budget is too limited to come for a full semester, look for a university with a modular system, where a course is done in one month, such as at Ramkhamhaeng University.
+In such a system, you can study two courses per month with 4 class days a week.
 If that's too much, don't worry to take a single course.
 For one month, you don't need a student visa and can study with your tourist visa.

 "For me, it's a long holiday with the courses making the visa.
 I want to see country and people and travel to the neighboring countries as well, such as Cambodia, Laos, Viet Nam.
 Of course, the full-moon parties are calling me as well!"

 You can literally study where ever you want in Thailand.
 Public transport with buses is perfectly organized and cheap.
 Full-moon parties you have only at the sea, leaving cheap copies aside.
 You will usually have one class (half a day) per week for the whole semester, and you better should attend, and if it's only for immigration law reasons.
 Studying in the high north is therefore not a good idea--the way to the beach is too long for just two or three days.
 If you like to have a joint on full moon, better be very careful.
 Many of the people selling the stuff are policemen, only to lock you up afterwards.
-They get a good press, and you spend years in a Thai prison.
-Thai prisons are better than one might think, but as a young, good-looking farang...
+They get a good press, and you spend years in a Thai prison (or spend a fortune on under-the-table payments, as the press reports).
+Thai prisons are better than one might think, but for a young, good-looking westerner ...
 Better, you forget that idea.

 "The most interesting place to meet backpackers from all over the world is Khaosan Road in Bangkok.
 I'll take a room there and then go to my classes."

 For you, serious studies may become a problem.
 For those who like it, Khaosan Road is addictive.
-Others watch at it as they watch at cockroaches.
+Others watch at it as they would watch a cockroach.
 Whatever you want - Khaosan Road is waiting for you.
 Make sure you find a university not more than 30 minutes with a taxi away in the morning and afternoon traffic jams, of course.
 That means, you need a university not more than 5 kilometers away.
-You even have the option to turn bourgeoisie while in Bangkok - reportedly, on Khaosan Road are some of the best Bangkok custom tailors.
+You even have the option to turn bourgeoise while in Bangkok - reportedly, on Khaosan Road are some of the best custom tailors in Bangkok.

 So, what do you need to do?